 Christopher McDougall is the author of the acclaimed New York Times bestseller Born to Run: A Hidden Tribe, Superathletes, and the Greatest Race the World Has Never Seen.

 McDougall’s epic journey began with a persistent foot ailment that prevented him from running long distances.
 In his search for a remedy, he ended up in Mexico’s Copper Canyons, where he lived with the reclusive Tarahumara Indians, the world’s greatest distance runners.
 Able to run hundreds of miles without rest or injury, these barefoot runners seemed to know secrets that eluded McDougall in his own training.
 Although he had been told by doctors that he would never run again, McDougall was ultimately able to overcome his injury, find his own inner ultra-athlete, and join the tribe for the challenge of a lifetime, a 50-mile race through the canyons.

 McDougall earned his bachelor’s degree from Harvard University.
-A former war correspondent for the Associated Press, McDougall is now a contributing editor for Men’s Health and is a three-time National Magazine Award finalist.
+A former war correspondent for the Associated Press, McDougall is a three-time National Magazine Award finalist.
+He is also the author of Natural Born Heroes: Mastering the Lost Secrets of Strength and Endurance and Running with Sherman: The Donkey with the Heart of a Hero (October 2019).
 He does his own running in rural Pennsylvania, where he lives with his wife and two daughters.

 Praise for Christopher McDougall

 Chris was a huge hit with our nearly 350 attendees.
 He was personable, funny and inspirational all in the course of an hour.
 His offer to host a fun run that morning was well received and our attendees that are avid runners were over the moon.— Public Relations Society of America